VITA (Volunteer Income Tax Assistance)

 Bank routing numbers and account numbers for direct deposit of your tax refund.

 If you are married and filing jointly, both spouses must be present to sign the required forms before it can be e-filed.

-Generally, your return will be electronically filed and if you are due a refund, you can expect to receive your refund within 2-3 weeks, provided your return is not rejected.
-Rejections occur because of incorrect social security numbers, incorrect birth dates, incorrect dependency status, or other errors made by the client or the preparer.
-Be sure to confirm these items before coming to the site.
+Your return will be electronically filed (e-file) and if you are due a refund, you can expect to receive your refund within 2-3 weeks, provided your return is not rejected.
+Rejections occur because of incorrect social security numbers, incorrect birth dates, incorrect dependency status, attempting to claim yourself or a dependent that has already been claimed by someone else, or other errors made by the client or the preparer.
+You must know your dependency status before coming to the site.

-If you owe tax to the IRS and/or state(s) for the current year's return, you may e-file any time before the due date and still wait until April 15th to pay the amount due.
+If your return results in an amount due to the IRS and/or state(s) for the current year's return, you may e-file any time before the due date and you may wait until April 15th to pay the amount due.